tum-ens/urbs/doc/theorydoc/DSM_prob.rst

    \delta^{\text{down}}_{yvc(tt)t} \geq \text{CB}(y,v,c,t).

 The downshift equation requires a little elaboration.
-Here, the total downshift occuring at a timestep :math:`t` can be caused by downshifts linked to different upshifts, which in the notation above occur at times :math:`tt`.
+Here, the total downshift occurring at a timestep :math:`t` can be caused by downshifts linked to different upshifts, which in the notation above occur at times :math:`tt`.
 All downshift contributions within the delay time :math:`y_{yvc}` of their respective upshifts are then summed up.